Hadrian77/adrianharris.dev/src/content/blog/priority-states.md

 Using Porty as an example, if a user being unauthorized is the priority state, a development team would naturally fill in implementation details like "what do we do if a user is denied too many times" much earlier in the process.
 Whereas this would be an edge case or even a non-starter if the priority state was for a user to be authorized.

-On the other hand, if the priority state is a user being authorized, a team might pursue allowing a user access to the application, then cleaning up and limiting session count asynchrounosly after the fact.
+On the other hand, if the priority state is a user being authorized, a team might pursue allowing a user access to the application, then cleaning up and limiting session count asynchronously after the fact.
 If the priority state was a user being unauthorized, it would make a lot less sense to try to tackle the synchronization and concurrency concerns that could allow a user to violate the authorization contstraints.

 Additionally definining a priority state would naturally lead to thinking of the priority state as a default, and alternate states being transitional states or edge cases.
 This way, most of the unconsidered edge cases, or complex state transitions would be on account of the deprioritized states, rather than the prioritized state.
 This leads me to believe accounting for this at the beginning of a project, would lead to bugs having less severe impact, because we are intentionally targeting what the more important behaviors are for our app and making those more understood and focused on.
 Every project has bugs and complexity, so I’d rather direct that complexity toward the lower priority states.

 Of course, the desired state won't be the same from app to app.
 If I had an app containing super sensitive information, I would prioritize the unauthorized state in this example.
 But if the app was a game or something, I might prioritize the authorized state.
 For Porty, I believe the authorized state should be the priority, as its used several times a day by its core user base, doesn't contain very much sensitive data, and the session limitations already assume that the user has provided valid credential data.

+## Baldurian Example

 I wouldn't limit this thinking to security.
 I think it has implications for any feature that requires managing state.